Olivier Dall'Oglio

 Olivier Dall'Oglio (born 16 May 1964) is a French professional football manager and former player who was most recently manager of Ligue 1 side Saint-Étienne.

 Early life

 Dall'Oglio was born in Alès, Gard.

 Managerial career

 On 1 June 2012, Dall'Oglio was named manager of Dijon.
 He helped the team getting promoted to the first division and kept them in Ligue 1.
 He is considered as the best coach the club has ever had.
 He later moved to Brest, before joining Montpellier in June 2021.

 On 12 December 2023 AS Saint-Étienne signed Olivier Dall'Oglio until the end of the 2023-2024 season.
-On 14 December 2024, the club has announced that they ended this collaboration.
+On 14 December 2024, the club announced that they ended this collaboration.